Photographing the outdoors can be a challenge, especially if your on a limited time vacation schedule with your family in tow.

 Day 1: Sunset

-I returned to the Pier that evening with my wide angle landscape lenses and tripod, hoping that the light would be interesting.
-But the evening sky was weak & boring – there weren’t enough interesting clouds to create a dramatic sky, and people were in the shot.
+I returned to the Pier that evening with my wide angle lenses, DSLR camera, and tripod, hoping that the light would be interesting.
+But the evening sky was weak & boring.
+There weren’t enough interesting clouds to create a dramatic sky, and a lot of people were still milling around

-Some people would say, ‘just use photoshop and drop in a great sky!’, but I prefer to try and take good images in-camera.
-It takes a lot patience.
+Some photographers would say, ‘just use photoshop and drop in a great sky!’, but I prefer to try and take good images in-camera.
+It takes a lot of patience.

-I like how the golden sunlight is hitting the boat in this image.
+I like how the golden sunlight is sculpting the boat in this image.

 DAY 2: EARLY MORNING

-On our second morning, my youngest son and I awoke around 4am, and we loaded my camera gear inthe car.
-We arrived at the pier long before sunrise and had plenty of time to mill around – and eat a couple donuts!
+On our second morning, my youngest son and I awoke around 4:30am, and we loaded my camera gear in the car.
+We arrived at the pier long before sunrise and had plenty of time to just hang out.
+It was so peaceful!

-There were no other people, and the dark, pre-dawn clouds were rolling through.
-It could be a good sunrise.
-Maybe.
+There were no other people, and we had the pier to ourselves!
+Pre-dawn clouds were rolling through with a nice breeze.
+It could be a good sunrise if the sun can break through the clouds – maybe!

-The sun rays were beautiful, but the window of opportunity was very short.
-The ‘magic light’ only lasted a few minutes, because a wall of thick clouds rolled in, completely blocking the sun.
-So glad we were already set up!
+Finally, the first light began to peek through.
+The rays of light were beautiful, but the window of opportunity was cut very short.
+The magic light only lasted about 1-2 minutes, because a thick wall of clouds rolled in, completely blocking the sun.
+I’m so glad that we were already set up!

-tip: Always have a bag filled with extra goodies, such as water, duct tape and/or gaffner tape, snacks, extra batteries, cards, bug spray, sunscreen, etc… and make sure its always ready to go.
+Note: Always have a bag filled with extra goodies, such as water, duct tape and/or gaffner tape, snacks, extra batteries, memory cards, bug spray, sunscreen, etc…

 So, as you travel about with your family, enjoy the moments shared together, and have fun chasing the light!
 Don’t get discouraged if the light doesn’t work in your favor.
 You may need to re-visit (if you can) to get a better shot in a different light.

-Reproductions prohibited.
-Please do not reproduce (print or digital) without written permission from the artist.
+Please do not reproduce without first getting written permission from the artist.
 All rights reserved